What's new in Windows client deployment

 Intelligent active hours: To further enhance active hours, users now can let Windows Update intelligently adjust active hours based on their device-specific usage patterns.
 You must enable the intelligent active hours feature for the system to predict device-specific usage patterns.

 Microsoft previously announced that we're extending support for Windows 10 Enterprise and Windows 10 Education editions to 30 months from the version release date.
 These editions include all past versions and future versions that are targeted for release in September (versions ending in 09, ex: 1809).
 Future releases that are targeted for release in March (versions ending in 03, ex: 1903) will continue to be supported for 18 months from their release date.
 All releases of Windows 10 Home, Windows 10 Pro, and Microsoft 365 Apps for enterprise will continue to be supported for 18 months (there's no change for these editions).
-These support policies are summarized in the table below.
+These support policies are summarized in the following table:

 Windows 10 Enterprise upgrade